Health Benefits and Side Effects of Pomegranate

 • Calms mood swings

-• Reduces periods cramps
+• Reduces period cramps

 • Eases menopause symptoms